Aiven-Open/jdbc-connector-for-apache-kafka/docs/source/index.rst

 -------------------------

-To see some of the features of the JDBC we will write data from a topic to a SQLLite database, in INSERT mode and use the RETRY functionality to recover from errors on insert.
+To see some of the features of the JDBC we will write data from a topic to a SQLLite database in INSERT mode.

 .. note::